eldoriarpg/EMMI/README.md

 #### But why should I use EMMI?
 I can even make this with the normal formatting codes?
 I knew that this question comes up.\
-EMMI doesn't support only the common formatting codes of minecraft.
+EMMI doesn't support only the common formatting codes of Minecraft.
 It also supports hover and clickable text and this is pretty neat.
 Let's say you want to let a player execute a command via click on a text.
 But you want to write this in your config.
 How do you make this?\
 With EMMI it's pretty easy:\
 `You need help?
 Click [runcmd={/help}]here[/runcmd]`\